ksowah/REACT-WEBSITE/README.md

 # REACT-WEBSITE
-This repository contains website built with react JS
+This repository contains a website built with react JS  and a fully functioning signup page built with firebase authentication. couldn't upload all the files but click [here](https://traveltours.netlify.app/) to view the site